StockNews.com Begins Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-StockNews.com began coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note published on Friday morning.
-The firm issued a sell rating on the mining company’s stock.
+StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note issued to investors on Wednesday.
+The brokerage issued a sell rating on the mining company’s stock.

-An institutional investor recently raised its position in International Tower Hill Mines stock.
-Renaissance Technologies LLC increased its stake in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 25.2% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 161,859 shares of the mining company’s stock after buying an additional 32,559 shares during the quarter.
-Renaissance Technologies LLC owned about 0.08% of International Tower Hill Mines worth $69,000 as of its most recent SEC filing.
-55.34% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in International Tower Hill Mines stock.
+Virtu Financial LLC raised its position in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 61,808 shares of the mining company’s stock after purchasing an additional 46,910 shares during the quarter.
+Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 55.34% of the company’s stock.

 About International Tower Hill Mines